 Hotel-run kids’ clubs: We are unable to accept responsibility or give any guarantee for the standard of facilities or personnel in hotel-run kids’ clubs.
 Please note, such clubs often operate subject to minimum number and in summer months only.
 Some kids’ clubs may be chargeable and we do not guarantee that they are free of charge.

-Advice on service and amenity variations during 'peak' and 'off-peak' seasons: Most of the destinations we feature/advertise are available all year round, however some do have quieter “off peak” periods when you can enjoy the resort or city being less crowded and more personal attention from staff.
+Advice on service and amenity variations during 'peak' and 'off-peak' seasons: Most of the destinations we feature/advertise are available all year round, however some do have quieter “off peak” periods when you can enjoy the resort or city being less crowded and more personal attention from colleagues.
 Due to the fall in demand in 'off peak' periods, it may be necessary for establishments, such as restaurants, to scale down their services or the size of some of their facilities.
 In some resorts recreational facilities such as outdoor pools/water sport activities may also be reduced or even closed.
 Similarly, during peak periods, establishments often experience full occupancy which may result in a livelier atmosphere and slower service.

 Other guests: There is a possibility you will be disturbed by noise from less considerate groups, so please bear this in mind when choosing your resort and accommodation.
 Many establishments, especially in cities and major beach resorts, accommodate conventions and conferences.
 Also, at certain times of the year, some destinations have an influx of groups such as students, associations or clubs.
 The accommodation we feature is often shared with guests from many other countries with different cultures and customs and we have no control over the acceptance of bookings at the accommodation.
 We are therefore unable to accept responsibility for any limitation of facilities due to such groups or inconvenience that their activities may cause you.